 - Smart Meters: A lot of smart meters require newer switchboards to work properly.

-- Solar: If you are wanting to install solar in your home, a lot of solar systems require newer switchboards to run effectively.
+- Solar: If you want to install solar power in your home, a lot of solar systems require newer switchboards to run effectively.

 - Safety Switches: Most newer switchboards have inbuilt safety switches, which makes them less of a shock risk as well as less of a fire risk.